Genez-io/genezio/README.md

 })();
 ```

-For more details, check our [examples](https://github.com/Genez-io/genezio/tree/master/examples)!
+5. For more details, check our [examples](https://github.com/Genez-io/genezio/tree/master/examples)!

-## Test your code locally
+# Debug Using the Test Interface

+# Test Your Code Locally

 You can also test your code locally by running the `genezio local` command.
 This will spawn a local server that can be used for testing.
 You can switch back to production environment by running `genezio deploy`.